Neeraj-x0/Swift-Pay/Readme.md

 # SwiftPay

 SwiftPay is a mobile application designed to facilitate secure and fast transactions, allowing users to send and receive payments, view transaction histories, check balances, and more.
-It is built using **React Native** for the frontend and **Spring Boot** for the backend.
+It is built using **React Native** for the frontend and **Maven** for the backend.

 ## Features